choukh/Googology/README.md

     - Γ is defined as Itω(λ ξ, φ(ξ, 0))
   - ExtendedVeblenFunction.v
     - SVO is defined
+  - OmegaAryVeblenFunction.v
+    - Up to ω3-ary veblen function is defined
   - TransfiniteVeblenFunction.v
     - TODO
 - Function/